 - sending messages (3:01) … @mention someone in a channel, then try a direct message,

 - using channels (2:32) … check out the channel’s purpose and add your comments,

 - using search (2:45) … search for a message using modifiers (type “+” in the search bar to see the full list).

 Finally, you can access Slack from any browser (mobile or desktop) and via the Slack apps for either type of device.
 Please download and install the Slack apps to your Mac, PC and mobile devices (iOS and Android versions are available) before we meet for our first class.
 You will need to keep your Slack access live on all of your devices so that we can fully integrate the platform into our learning environment.

-We will use Teams to support our course communications needs this semester.
+Please complete this section if your syllabus identifies Teams to support our course communications needs.
 Teams is part of the Microsoft Office 365 Suite.
 Teams is an online chat/collaboration tool that allows for text-based chatting, video conferencing and/or audio calls.
 Teams is associated with your SHU-issued account and authenticates via your SHU network credentials.

 Click Outlook …

 Click apps access …